hodl-dot-farm/hodl-farm-tezos-website/index.md

 A Tezos cycle lasts about three days.
 You need to delegate to us for **two full cycles** to get your first payout.
 Payouts then come regularly every three days until you stop delegating.

 For example, if you delegate to us in the middle of cycle 475, your first payout will be at the end of cycle 477.
+[Learn more](faq.html#how-do-payouts-work-).

 Most delegation services make you wait 7 to 12 cycles.
 Why wait for weeks ? **Use hodl.farm and get your payout faster !**